Identification and estimation of mediational effects of longitudinal modified treatment policies: Motivating application

 \subsection{Results}

-We used our proposed methods to estimate the total, direct, and indirect effects on mortality of invasive mechanical ventilation through acute kidney failure.
+We used our proposed methods to estimate the total, direct, and indirect effects on mortality of invasive mechanical ventilation through acute kidney injury.
 All regressions were estimated using \textit{lcmmtp} \citep{lcmmtp2023} and Super Learner \citep{van2007super}, building a convex combination of three predictors: generalized linear models with $\ell_1$ penalty, multivariate adaptive regression splines, and extreme gradient boosting of regression trees.
-To speed up computations, we used three folds for cross-fitting and used four-day mortality as our outcome of interest.
-Some observations had large weights $\C_{t,s}$ and $\H_{t,s}$, so we truncated the corresponding estimates at their 99\% quantiles to avoid empirical violations of the positivity assumption.
-The results of the main analysis are presented in Table~\ref{tab:total}, where we contrast the mortality under an intervention to prevent censoring versus the mortality under an intervention to prevent censoring and to delay intubation by one day as specified above.
+To speed up computations, we used three folds for cross-fitting and used four-day survival as our outcome of interest.
+Some observations had large weights $\C_{t,s}$ and $\H_{t,s}$, so we truncated the corresponding estimates at their 99th percentiles to avoid empirical violations of the positivity assumption.
+The results of the main analysis are presented in Table~\ref{tab:total}, where we contrast the mortality under an intervention to prevent censoring versus the mortality under an intervention to prevent censoring and to prevent intubation as discussed above.
 Specifically, we estimate the total effect defined as $\E[Y(\bar A^\d, \bar J(\bar A^\d))-Y(\bar A, \bar J(\bar A))]$, where $\d$ is defined in (\ref{eq:exmtp}) and $Y$ is four-day \textit{survival rate} under an intervention to prevent censoring.
 The indirect effect is thus defined as $\E[Y(\bar A, \bar J(\bar A^\d))-Y(\bar A, \bar J(\bar A)) ]$, and the direct effect is $\E[ Y(\bar A^\d, \bar J(\bar A^\d))-Y(\bar A, \bar J(\bar A^\d)) ]$.

-Although there is high uncertainty in the results, the point estimates support the hypothesis that invasive mechanical ventilation reduces mortality through mechanisms other than acute kidney failure.
-However, the effect through acute kidney failure is larger than the effect through all other mechanisms, resulting in an overall harmful effect of invasive mechanical ventilation on mortality.
-The estimated value of the total effect indicates that delaying intubation by one day would reduce mortality by 5.9 percentage points, with a standard error of 3.8 percentage points.
+Although there is high uncertainty in the results, the point estimates support the hypothesis that invasive mechanical ventilation reduces mortality through mechanisms other than acute kidney injury.
+However, the effect through acute kidney injury is larger than the effect through all other mechanisms, resulting in an overall harmful effect of invasive mechanical ventilation on mortality.
+The estimated value of the total effect indicates that preventing intubation would reduce mortality by 5.9 percentage points, with a standard error of 3.8 percentage points.

 For an additional analysis of effect modification by observed covariates, see Section \ref{ssec:modify} of the supplement.